AccumulateNetwork/accumulate-docs/setup/node-setup-using-binaries.md

 sudo journalctl -f -u accumulate.service
 ```

-Please note, on quiet networks, for example newly initalized testnets, the logs will not be particular chatty, producing output only for snapshots/major blocks and failed transactions.
+Please note, on quiet networks, for example newly initalized testnets, the logs will not be particularly chatty, producing output only for snapshots/major blocks and failed transactions.
 To confirm a node is functioning correctly please see the recommended strategies in
 ***[TO DO] Create a doc with details on assessing whether a node is healthy***